Pecos Classification: Current classification

-Although the original classification has been significantly debated and sometimes modified over the years, the split into Basketmaker and Pueblo period still serves as a basis for discussing the culture of the Ancestral Puebloans of the Four Corners area.
-The following classification is based in part of the Revised Pecos Classification for the Mesa Verde Region.
+Although the original classification has been significantly debated and sometimes modified over the years, the split into Basketmaker and Pueblo periods still serves as a basis for discussing the culture of the Ancestral Puebloans of the Four Corners area.
+The following classification is based in part of the Revised Pecos Classification for the Mesa Verde region.

-Archaic–Early Basketmaker (8000 – 1500 BCE)
+Archaic–Early Basketmaker (8000–1500 BCE)

 The pre-Ancestral Pueblo culture that moved into the modern-day Southwestern United States after the big game hunters departed are called Archaic.
 Little evidence for extensive habitation before 8000 BC exists.
 From evidence near Navajo Mountain, they were nomadic people, hunter-gatherers traveling in small bands.
 They gathered wild foods when in season, and hunted with stone-tipped spears, atlatls, and darts.
 Game included rabbits, deer, antelope, and bighorn sheep.

-The original classification postulated a Basketmaker I Period which was subsequently discredited due to lack of physical evidence.
-It was combined with the Archaic Period.
+The original classification postulated a Basketmaker I period which was subsequently discredited due to lack of physical evidence.
+It was combined with the Archaic period.

 This period was called Oshara tradition.
 There was a trend toward a sedentary lifestyle, with small-scale cultivation of plants beginning 1000 BC.